 It’s not always easy to tell where a customer is in this all-mysterious funnel, particularly when you’re a B2B company.
 A business isn’t as transparent as a singular customer, they’ve got different touch points and considerations, and therefore it’s difficult to figure out where they are or what they need.
 That’s when a customer relationship management system, or CRM system, can help.

 Features and functions of a quality CRM system

 Customer Relationship Management (CRM) is a strategy for managing company relationships and interactions with customers and potential customers.
 A CRM system is a piece of software, often in the cloud, that hosts, tracks, and prioritises all that data.
 A quality B2B CRM system should map closely to your sales funnel and be a key part of your sales strategy.
 CRM systems can help you track every opportunity through every step of the funnel, and even help you refine and address areas where your leads are leaving the funnel.

 Old-school guesswork is being replaced by something far more accurate: opportunity stages.
-Opportunity stages mapped within your CRM means that the sales process is divided up into a series of easily observable phases that can be tracked and measured.
+Opportunity stages mapped within your CRM mean that the sales process is divided into a series of easily observable phases that can be tracked and measured.
 They will differ from company to company, market to market.

 But, for example, a sale may have six stages:

-Every B2B company will be different – selling high-speed rail infrastructure will be more complex that selling air-conditioning.
-But hopefully you get the point.
+Every B2B company will be different – selling high-speed rail infrastructure will be more complex than selling air-conditioning.
+But hopefully, you get the point.